Empire of Brazil: Paraguayan War

 What had appeared at the outset to be a brief and straightforward military intervention led to a full-scale war in South America's southeast.
 However, the possibility of a two-front conflict (with Britain and Paraguay) faded when, in September 1865, the British government sent an envoy who publicly apologized for the crisis between the empires.
 The Paraguayan invasion in 1864 led to a conflict far longer than expected, and faith in the progressive cabinet's ability to prosecute the war vanished.
 Also, from its inception, the Progressive League was plagued by internal conflict between factions formed by former moderate conservatives and by former liberals.

 The cabinet resigned and the Emperor named the aging Viscount of Itaboraí to head a new cabinet in July 1868, marking the return of the conservatives to power.
 This impelled both progressive wings to set aside their differences, leading them to rechristen their party as the Liberal Party.
 A third, smaller and radical progressive wing would declare itself republican in 1870—an ominous signal for the monarchy.
 Nonetheless, the "ministry formed by the viscount of Itaboraí was a far abler body than the cabinet it replaced" and the conflict with Paraguay ended in March 1870 with total victory for Brazil and its allies.
 More than 50,000 Brazilian soldiers had died, and war costs were eleven times the government's annual budget.
 However, the country was so prosperous that the government was able to retire the war debt in only ten years.
 The conflict was also a stimulus to national production and economic growth.

+The war also accelerated the expansion of the Brazilian state.
+The central government sharply increased its expenditures and took on a greater role in organizing the war effort.
+It also encouraged state investment in infrastructure, including the expansion of the Pedro II Railway, which gained greater strategic importance during the conflict.